-It’s super versatile, being a perfect filling for cakes and cookies, enjoyed over pavlova, or in a yoghurt parfait for breakfast.
+It’s fresh and tangy and is fantastic as a filling for cakes and cookies, enjoyed over pavlova, or in a yoghurt parfait for breakfast.
 But how I remember eating it growing up was always thickly spread on toast.

-Lemon butter is one of those recipes that I remember mum always making when I was young, but as I grew up and moved out of home it became something that I hadn’t had in years.
-But over the last couple of years I’ve learnt how to make it, as well as how to adapt it to be dairy-free so I can once again enjoy this delicious spread.
+Lemon butter is one of those recipes that I remember mum always making when I was young so it’s something that I’ve always loved.
+Over the years I’ve learnt not only how to adapt it to be dairy-free so I can once again enjoy this delicious spread, but also how to use it in different recipes.

 - Coconut oil – used as a replacement for butter, coconut oil is the perfect fat to use in this recipe plus the slight coconut flavour gives the end result a tropical feel.